Executive Search in Germany: The Automotive Industry

 On an international scale the automotive industry in Germany is one of the most successful.
 In 2022, Volkswagen Group secured the second position in a global ranking of top automobile manufacturers, selling 8.2 million vehicles internationally.
 Additionally, it was the top producer of cars in Germany, although its production numbers have declined since 2019.
 Daimler AG lagged, with BMW Group completing the top three.

-The global automotive industry faced several changes in these late years:
+The german automotive industry faced several changes in these late years:

 • Sales channels are changing